 Just as the laws of physics apply equally to matter and anti-matter, the laws of tax should apply equally to assets and anti-assets.
 The rule that the donee reports the gain should apply regardless of whether the donor transfers an asset or assumes an anti-asset.

 3 Green Bag 2d 375-379 (2000)

 Scholarly Commons Citation

 Cohen, Stephen B., "The Tax of Physics, the Physics of Tax" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 933.
+933.